garden-io/garden/docs/reference/providers/conftest.md

 [providers](#providers) > policyPath

-Path to the default policy directory or rego file to use for `conftest` modules.
+Path to the default policy directory or rego file to use for `conftest` actions.

 | Type        | Default      | Required |
 | ----------- | ------------ | -------- |